Mr. Props Logo

 What Turnover Cost Actually Includes (and What Most Hosts Miss)

-The number on a cleaning invoice is not a real turnover cost.
-It's a fraction of one.
-The full cost of resetting a property between guests includes labor, supplies, consumable restocking, linen replacement cycles, inspection time, and any revenue lost to same-day rebooking gaps.
-None of those show up on a single cleaner's receipt.
+The number most hosts put on a cleaning invoice is not their real turnover cost.
+It's a fraction of it.
+The full cost of resetting a property between guests includes labor, supplies, restocking consumables, linen replacement cycles, inspection time, and platform fees tied to same-day rebooking gaps, none of which show up on a single cleaner's receipt.

-Getting this number wrong doesn't just distort profit margins.
-It breaks a pricing model.
-Hosts setting nightly rates without knowing what each checkout actually costs are guessing at their own profitability.
+Getting this number wrong doesn't just distort your profit margins.
+It breaks your pricing model.
+If you're setting nightly rates without knowing what each guest departure actually costs you, you're guessing.

 The Line Items Most Hosts Ignore